theiliad/mosaic-backup/content/thinking/engagement-marketing-best-practices-for-social-content-and-influencers.md

   With channel algorithms constantly changing, cutting through the noise is key.
 Let’s take a look at how brands can use owned content and third-party endorsements to drive engagement with their customers.

-  ### Have a Purpose
+  ## Have a Purpose

-  In 2019, the average American adult consumed just over [12 hours of media a day](https://www.emarketer.com/content/us-time-spent-with-media-in-2019-has-plateaued-with-digital-making-up-losses-by-old-media), mostly via digital channels.
+  In 2019, the average American adult consumed just over <a href="https://www.emarketer.com/content/us-time-spent-with-media-in-2019-has-plateaued-with-digital-making-up-losses-by-old-media" target="_blank">12 hours of media a day</a>, mostly via digital channels.
 This number is set to grow exponentially now with consumers largely confined to their homes.
 Brands have a unique opportunity to cut through the clutter of the digital world and develop a deeper relationship with their audience.
 However, it must serve a purpose.
 The below pillars can provide general guidance around developing meaningful content.

-  **1. Entertain**
+  ### 1. Entertain

   Whether from a brand or one of their partners, consumers want an escape.
 Tik Tok’s popularity is a great example.
-Leaning into the video app’s dance routines and challenges, Chipotle created the #GuacDance challenge for National Avocado Day, which became one of the [most successful branded challenges in the U.S.](https://www.qsrmagazine.com/fast-casual/how-chipotle-took-over-tiktok)
+Leaning into the video app’s dance routines and challenges, Chipotle created the #GuacDance challenge for National Avocado Day, which became one of the <a href="https://www.qsrmagazine.com/fast-casual/how-chipotle-took-over-tiktok" target="_blank">most successful branded challenges in the U.S.</a>

-  **2. Inspire**
+  ### 2. Inspire

   Brands and influencers also have the power to inspire others through content.
 Most recently, Nike came out with its own take on how consumers can stay safe during the current global pandemic, and have used its partner athletes, including Serena Williams and Tiger Woods, to amplify the message: Play Inside, Play for the World.